zhangyuanes/far_planner/README.md

 ```
 git clone https://github.com/MichaelFYang/far_planner
 ```
-In a terminal, go to the folder and compile.
+In a terminal, go to the folder, checkout the 'melodic-noetic' branch, and compile.
 ```
 cd far_planner
+git checkout melodic-noetic
 catkin_make
 ```
 To run the code, go to the development environment folder in a terminal, source the ROS workspace, and launch.